hirrolot/datatype99/README.md

  - `variants...` is a [list] of variants represented as two-place [tuples]: `(<variant-name>, types...)`, where
    - `types...` is a [list] of types of the corresponding variant.

 Put simply, a deriver is a [Metalang99-compliant](https://metalang99.readthedocs.io/en/latest/#definitions) macro which is meant to generate something global for a sum type, like function/variable definitions or almost any other stuff.
 If you are acquainted with Rust, Datatype99's derive macros are conceptually the same as the [derive attribute] for `enum`s.
+From my experience, derive macros allow to provide really nice, declarative, type-safe APIs.

 [list]: https://metalang99.readthedocs.io/en/latest/list.html
 [tuples]: https://metalang99.readthedocs.io/en/latest/tuple.html